axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/text/README.md

 A convenience component to apply possible AXA text styles to a piece of text.

-It accepts simple text strings that get rendered in a paragraph tag or if you want to render text nodes wrapped in custom tags.
-You should use the attribute `tagless` so that the wrapping paragraph is not rendered.
+It accepts simple text strings as children or top-level HTML tags like `<p>` or `<span>`.
+Nested HTML tags are not supported.
+The default behaviour of wrapping simple text in a p(aragraph) text can be suppressed via the Boolean attribute nowrap.

 ## Properties